mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.md

 {% include image.html file="color-weave-zoom2.png" description="You will never see the whole picture, and it's all you own fault." %}

 Ever since converting *[Moby-Dick][moby-dick]* to a color stream for [Blot're][blotre], I've been thinking about converting other media as well.
 Film is an obvious fit.
-Movie are already streams, a new frame every one twenty-fourth of a second.
+Movies are already streams, a new frame every one twenty-fourth of a second.
 All that's required is a bit of downscaling.

 # Methodology
 My 1080p copy of *Eyes Wide Shut* weighed in at 14GB, about 159 minutes.
 At 24 frames per second that's roughly 230,000 frames.
 And with each frame a hefty 1920 by 1080, that's a whole lot of pixels, around four hundred and seventy five billion worth actually.